AIAYU IN INDIA

 The textile industry is known for its excessive waste – disposing of millions of tonnes of textile cuttings and scraps each year.
 Given the exhaustive amount of resources it takes to create textiles, this is unacceptable.
 To help address this issue, we have set up a zero waste programme in India for all our cotton products.

 Annually, we reuse 2000 kilos of organic cotton scraps leftover from both our own production and that of other brands.
-We use a lot of these cuttings to make necessary items for our products, like ribbon for wrapping and hang tags, instead of relying on paper or plastic.
+We use a lot of these cuttings to make necessary items for our products, like ribbon for gift wrapping and cloth for hang tags, instead of relying on paper or plastic.
 In fact, the complimentary cloth tote bag you can select to receive when you shop on our website or in our stores is made from leftover fabric stock that has been saved from landfill and incineration.